-CONDITIONAL ACCEPTANCE INTO THE CLINICAL COMPONENT OF NURSING
+Conditional Acceptance into the Clinical Component of Nursing

-- 1. Fill out the Clinical Application form.
-The application will be open each year between November 15th and February 15th. - 2.
-Currently enrolled in the College with a BCCC student number, and have taken the three placement tests - 3.
-Meet high school requirements - 4.
-Curriculum Code of 1108, 2035P (Health Science, Nurse Potential) or 2035P (Nurse Potential) - 5.
-Have a grade of B or better in BIOL 181 Anatomy & Physiology I, BIOL 182 Anatomy & Physiology II, and BIOL 228 Microbiology, and a C or better in ALL other courses required in the Nursing Program of Study, if taken before applying for admission into the Clinical component of Nursing.
-All required courses, with a grade of less than required taken prior to entry into the clinical component of the Nursing Program MUST be repeated before application to the clinical component. - 6.
-BIOL 181 Anatomy & Physiology I, BIOL 182 Anatomy & Physiology II, BIOL 228 Microbiology, HLTH120N Nutrition, and PSYC 110 Introduction to Psychology must be taken within 7 years of the first planned clinical nursing course to be considered current and valid for admission. - 7.
-Have a minimum cumulative grade point average (GPA) of 3.0 at BCCC, transcripted by the application deadline. - 8.
-Have a standardized test score that meets the minimum criteria as outlined below: - ATI TEAS- must have a minimum Academic Preparedness Level of PROFICIENT on a test taken within one year prior to the application deadline of February 15th OR - SAT- must have a minimum total score of 980 on test taken within five years prior to the application deadline of February 15th OR - ACT- must have a minimum score of 20 on test taken within five years prior to the application deadline of February 15th OR - NLN RN PreRN Entrance Exam of 50th percentile above (55th percentile preferred) taken within three years of application deadline of February 15th.
-NLN RN PreRN Entrance Exam Scores will be accepted only through the 11/15/21-2/15/22 Application Cycle for our program; - All applicants must have an official acceptable standardized test score sent directly from the issuing institution (ATI, The College Board, ACT, or NLN), to our Admissions Office by the application deadline and posted in the student planning module.
+1. Fill out the Clinical Application form.
+The application will be open between November 15th and February 15th.

+2. Currently enrolled in the College with a BCCC Student Number, and have taken the three placement tests

+3. Meet high school requirements

+4. Curriculum Code of 1108, 2035P (Health Science, Nurse Potential) or 2035P (Nurse Potential)

+5. Have a grade of B or better in BIOL181 Anatomy & Physiology I, BIOL182 Anatomy & Physiology II, and BIOL228 Microbiology and a C or better in ALL other courses required in the Nursing Program of Study, if taken before applying for admission into the Clinical component of Nursing.
+All required courses, with a grade of less than required taken prior to entry into the clinical component of the Nursing Program MUST be repeated before application to the clinical component.

+6. BIOL181 Anatomy & Physiology I, BIOL182 Anatomy & Physiology II, BIOL228 Microbiology, HLTH120N Nutrition, and PSYC110 Introduction to Psychology must be taken within 7 years of the first planned clinical nursing course to be considered current and valid for admission.

+7. Have a minimum cumulative grade point average (GPA) of 3.0 at BCCC, transcripted by the application deadline.

+8. Have a standardized test score that meets the minimum criteria as outlined below:

+1. ATI TEAS- must have a minimum Academic Preparedness Level of PROFICIENT on a test taken within one year prior to the application deadline of February 15th , OR

+2. SAT- must have a minimum total score of 980 on test taken within five years prior to the application deadline of February 15th, OR

+3. ACT- must have a minimum score of 20 on test taken within five years prior to the application deadline of February 15th, OR

+4. NLN RN PreRN Entrance Exam of 50th percentile above (55th percentile) taken within three years of application deadline of February 15th.
+NLN RN PreRN Entrance Exam Scores will be accepted only through the 11/15/21-2/15/22 Application Cycle for our program;

+5. All applicants must have an official acceptable standardized test score sent directly from the issuing institution (ATI, The College Board, ACT, or NLN), to our Admissions Office by the application deadline and posted in the student planning module.
 If taken at BCCC, the applicant's TEAS test score may be uploaded directly to the student planning module.
-It is each applicant's responsibility to be sure the standardized test score has been received by our Admissions Office before the application deadline. - 9.
-After meeting all of the admission criteria, students who are Bucks County residents and have completed the highest number of credits in the Nursing Program of Study at BCCC with a final grade of B or better in BIOL 181 Anatomy & Physiology I, BIOL182 Anatomy & Physiology II, and BIOL 228 Microbiology, and a C or better in other courses in the Program of Study will be considered first.
+It is each applicant's responsibility to be sure the standardized test score has been received by our Registrar's Office before the application deadline.

+9. After meeting all of the admission criteria, students who are Bucks County residents and have completed the highest number of credits in the Nursing Program of Study at BCCC with a final grade of B or better in BIOL181 Anatomy & Physiology I, BIOL182

+Anatomy & Physiology II, and BIOL228 Microbiology and a C or better in other courses in the Program of Study will be considered first.

-After notification of conditional acceptance to the Clinical Component of the Nursing Program the student is required to submit the following documents to the Director for full acceptance into the clinical component of the Nursing Program (Necessary paperwork will be handed out and discussed at Orientation)
+After notification of conditional acceptance to the Clinical Component of the Nursing Program the student is required to submit the following documents (dated after June 1st) to the Director for full acceptance into the clinical component of the Nursing Program (Necessary paperwork will be handed out and discussed at Orientation)